-Scene 1: Actions: Jesus, His disciples and others sailed from Capernaum, across the Sea of Galilee • Just as the sun set, they reached the shores of Gadara in the Decapolis, on the eas t side.
-It took them only a few minutes to see what a very unclean place this was fo r Jews!
-Right nearby was a herd of 2000 pigs and as well as tombs where people 2 were buried in the limestone hills.
-These were all things that Jews should stay / away from!
+Scene 1: Actions: Jesus, His disciples and others sailed from Capernaum, across the Sea of Galilee.
+Just as the sun set, they reached the shores of Gadara in the Decapolis, on the east side.
+It took them only a few minutes to see what a very unclean place this was for Jews!
+Right nearby was a herd of 2000 pigs and as well as tombs where people were buried in the limestone hills.
+These were all things that Jews should stay away from!
 But there was one man who lived in that unclean place.
-He was called i the Demoniac.
-He had been sent to live there because he could not be controlled , not even by strong chains.
+He was called the Demoniac.
+He had been sent to live there because he could not be controlled, not even by strong chains.
 He shrieked out loudly.
-He hurt himself and could hur t others.
-Jesus and the man had never met, but they knew who each other was • The man ran down the hill and fell down before Jesus.
-The man shrieked back , "What do you want with me, Jesus, Son of the Most High God?
-Swear to God tha t you won't hurt me!" he cried.
+He hurt himself and could hurt others.
+Jesus and the man had never met, but they knew who each other was.
+The man ran down the hill and fell down before Jesus.
+The man shrieked back, "What do you want with me, Jesus, Son of the Most High God?
+Swear to God that you won't hurt me!" he cried.
 Jesus asked him what his name was.
-"Legion," he 5 answered, because so many demons bothered him.
-The demons were terrified d of Jesus.
+"Legion," he answered, because so many demons bothered him.
+The demons were terrified of Jesus.
 They knew He had complete control over them.
-They begged Jesus to) send them into the herd of pigs instead of the Abyss, the place of confinement fo r them.
-Jesus gave them permission and would use them to be a display of God's 5 glory.
-The demons came out of the man, went into the pigs and the whole here d ran off the bank and drowned in the Sea of Galilee.
+They begged Jesus to send them into the herd of pigs instead of the Abyss, the place of confinement for them.
+Jesus gave them permission and would use them to be a display of God's glory.
+The demons came out of the man, went into the pigs and the whole herd ran off the bank and drowned in the Sea of Galilee.
 Scene 2: The pig-herders watched in horror as their pigs dove off the cliff.
-The men ran of and told others what they had seen.
-Everyone came out to see for themselves When they saw the dead pigs, and the man sitting with Jesus, but now dressed and in his right mind, they asked to hear the whole amazing story again.
-They should have worshiped Jesus after all they had seen and heard, but instead they / were afraid.
+The men ran off and told others what they had seen.
+Everyone came out to see for themselves.
+When they saw the dead pigs, and the man sitting with Jesus, but now dressed and in his right mind, they asked to hear the whole amazing story again.
+They should have worshiped Jesus after all they had seen and heard, but instead they were afraid.
 They pleaded with Jesus to leave, and so He did.
 Scene 3: Only the demon-possessed followed Jesus and asked to go with Him as His disciple.
 Jesus said no. He told the man to go home and tell his family how much God had done for him.
 The man obeyed Jesus.
-He went home and told not just his family, but people all over the Decapolis what Jesus had done. • The farming car proping an over the Decapone materials had done.
-Dible Touth Tie Inc. Bible Truth Tie-In: The Pible Truth we are learning in God Uses Everything in His People's Lives for • The Bible Truth we are learning is: God Uses Everything in His People's Lives for Their Good and His Glory, Jesus did good to this man by rescuing him from the Their Good and His Glory.
+He went home and told not just his family, but people all over the Decapolis what Jesus had done.
+Bible Truth Tie-In: The Bible Truth we are learning is: God Uses Everything in His People's Lives for Their Good and His Glory.
 Jesus did good to this man by rescuing him from the demons and helping him to know and love Him as His Savior.
-God was glorified demons and neighing min to know and love till as this savior.
-God was giornied A as the people of Gadara and many people in Decapolis heard/saw God's power and love for sinners in how He helped this man.
+God was glorified as the people of Gadara and many people in Decapolis heard/saw God's power and love for sinners in how He helped this man.